Are the Trails Currently Open?

 Can I see the Sign via public transportation?

+NOTE - DASH BUS is currently on a restricted schedule due to the Coronavirus.
+It does not enter the park but will take you from the Metro Red Line stop to Los Feliz Blvd.
 You can see the Sign via the DASH Observatory bus service, which runs to viewpoints in Griffith Park every 20 minutes, seven days a week.
 You can board the bus at the Metro Red Line Vermont/Sunset Station or at stops along Hillhurst Avenue in Los Feliz Village.
 Click here for more information.

 Is parking provided at the Vermont Sunset Metro Stop?